JiiXaa/bomb-sweeper/README.md

 - [x] Right Mouse Button on a board's cell marks the user choice/prediction for bomb location
 - Win/Lose condition:
   - [x] **lose**: when user click on the cell with bomb - reveal all bombs for user to see their locations.
-    - [x] also show "lose" paragraph on the screen (possible: change game's logo to red? / sound of the bomb?)
+    - [x] also show "lose" paragraph on the screen
   - [x] **win** after all bombs are marked correctly and rest of cell's are revealed.
-    - [x] also show "win" paragraph on the screen (possible: change game's logo to green? / sound for the win condition)
+    - [x] also show "win" paragraph on the screen
 - [x] Show how many bombs are selected/guessed (count shown with flag emoji, decreasing/increasing depending on the user selection)
 - [x] New Game Buttons for all three difficulties (reset whole game)
-- [x] Game tracks player moves count and time of the current game (in seconds)
+- [x] Game tracks player moves count and time of the current game (in seconds).
+Data is displayed for user to see.
-- [x] Developer Mode: when key sequence 'bombs' is pressed it shows/highlight bomb locations, it mostly implemented to speed up development process but also wanted add it as it reminds me of old games cheat codes.
+- [x] Developer Mode: when the key sequence 'bombs' is pressed, it shows/highlights bombs locations.
+It was primarily implemented to speed up the development process but I also wanted to add it as it reminds me of old game cheat codes.

-      It is possible to clear highlighted bombs with key sequence: 'clear'.
+  It is possible to clear highlighted bombs with the key sequence: 'clear'.
-- [x] Leader board stored in localStorage to persist 5 best scores for each difficulty.
+- [x] Leader board is stored in localStorage to persist 5 best scores for each difficulty.
   - [x] Display scores on the LeaderBoard page (component) for user to see previous scores.
 - [x] **First click never can be a bomb hit:** <br>
       The game board is generated randomly before the player clicks any squares.
 If the player happens to click a bomb square on their very first click, the bomb at this square is removed and a new bomb is placed in the random square.
-If there is already a bomb in the that square it tries to find other random square with no bomb on it.
+If there is already a bomb in that square, game tries to find other random square with no bomb on it.
 Once this change is made, the game proceeds as if the initial clicked square was empty.
 This is done to ensure that the player will not lose on their very first click.

   **Possible feature to add in future**